kolserdav/create-tiff/README.md

 ## Possibilities
 - Flexible size of composite images
 - Adjusting the dimensions of the resulting image
+- It is possible to exclude subdirectories or files

 ## Requirements
 - Python: ^3.11.8